Felteng/f1-town-square/README.md

 **Navigation**
 - **Top Navigation Bar**: Persistent across all pages with links to Home, Calendar, and account authentication (e.g., sign out, sign in, register).

-- **Authentication prompts**: Clear link to sign in page in place of any text input that requires authentication.
+- **Authentication prompts**: Clear link to sign in page instead of any text input that requires authentication.
 Link for sign up featured on the sign in page if user needs to create an account.

 - **Breadcrumbs**: Intuitive redirection to the previously visited page (e.g., send user back to the event details page they wanted to comment on after signing in) after performing and account authentication action (e.g., sign out, sign in, register).